portnov/batchd/README.md

 Access control
 --------------
 batchd uses relatively simple access control model, based on users and permissions.
-Each user can have one of predefined permissions with relation to specific queue and job type.
-It is also possible to assign a permission to all queues or job types.
+Each user can have one of predefined permissions.
+Permissions can be assigned with relation to:

+  * Specific queue or any queue
+  * Specific job type or any type (only for creating jobs)
+  * Specific host or any host (only for creating jobs)

 The following permissions are supported:

   * SuperUser - user that have this permission is superuser, it can do anything.